Definitely-not-AWS-Workshops/workshop-3-blog/README.md

 # GitOps-Based Platform Engineering with AWS EKS, ArgoCD, and Crossplane

-A lot of work needs to be done . . . 🙃
+a massive amount of work needs to be done . . . 🙃

 ![AWS architecture](aws-architecture.svg?featherlight=false&width=100pc)